drivendataorg/scipy_proceedings/papers/drivendata/main.md

 ## Introduction

 Camera traps are automated camera systems typically triggered by motion, heat, or timers [@doi:10.1111/1365-2664.12432].
-They are a widely used technology for wildlife monitoring in both research and conservation, enabling the measurement of species occupancy, relative or absolute abundance, population trends over time, patterns in animal behavior, and more.

-However, camera traps can generate an immense volume of image and video data due to their passive nature and large-scale deployment.
-As simple sensors, they do not automatically label or filter data into processed observations, such as classified species.
-Manual review and labeling present a critical bottleneck, consuming significant time and resources that could otherwise support direct conservation actions.
+They are a widely used tool for wildlife monitoring in both research and conservation.
+However, they generate an immense volume of image and video data due to the nature of the data collection and scale of their deployment.
+It takes the valuable time of teams of experts, or thousands of citizen scientists, to manually process this data and identify videos and images of interest [@doi:10.1002/rse2.402].

-Automated computer vision systems offer a natural solution to assist with the data processing challenge.
-In particular, machine learning (ML) models have shown significant promise in automating species identification from camera trap imagery.

-Several software tools that leverage ML have gained widespread adoption in recent years, including MegaDetector [@doi:10.48550/arXiv.1907.06772], Wildlife Insights [@doi:10.1017/S0376892919000298], Addax AI (formerly EcoAssist) [@doi:10.21105/joss.05581], and Zamba—the focus of this paper.
-These tools have advanced the application of pretrained computer vision models for animal detection and species classification in camera trap images.

-Yet, two key gaps remain in the tooling ecosystem.
-First, most tools are limited to image data and do not support video [@doi:10.1111/2041-210X.14044].
-Processing all video frames as still images is computationally impractical, and doing so ignores inter-frame information—such as motion—that is otherwise lost.
-Second, pretrained models often underperform when applied outside of the training data across the wide range of environments and use cases in which camera traps are deployed.
-Wildlife monitoring projects vary widely in habitat, focal species, and taxonomic resolution, necessitating adaptable models that can be fine-tuned to specific contexts.
+Automated computer vision systems offer a natural solution to assist with this data processing.
+Yet, two key gaps in the ecosystem remain.
+First, most tools only support processing image data, not video [@doi:10.1111/2041-210X.14044], and it is not computationally feasible to predict on all frames in a video as if they are images.
+Moreover, models that process video natively can leverage inter-frame information—such as motion—that is otherwise lost.
+Second, pretrained models fail to capture the wide range of environments and use cases for which camera traps are deployed.
+Wildlife monitoring projects vary widely in habitat, focal species, deployment context, and taxonomic resolution, necessitating adaptable models that can be fine-tuned to specific contexts.

-[^footnote-pose-estimation]: This paper will concentrate on species classification and depth estimation, leaving pose estimation aside.

-We present Zamba, an open source Python package for using machine learning to process camera trap data.
+We present [Zamba](https://github.com/drivendataorg/zamba), an open source Python package for using machine learning to process camera trap data.
 Zamba supports species classification for both videos and still images.
-Zamba also supports custom model training on user-provided camera trap data containing new species and new geographies not in the default models.
-In addition, Zamba includes inference-only video processing pipelines for depth estimation and pose estimation[^footnote-pose-estimation].
+Zamba also supports custom model training on user-provided camera trap data containing new species and new geographies not in the included pretrained models.
+In addition, Zamba includes inference-only video processing pipelines for depth estimation.
 Zamba also underlies Zamba Cloud, which is an accessible no-code web application that runs the python package on managed cloud resources.
-Zamba Cloud bridges a critical gap between the technical feasibility of training models and the practical ability for conservationists – who are often not programmers – to use them.
+Zamba Cloud bridges a critical gap between the technical feasibility of training models and the practical ability for conservationists — who are often not programmers — to use them.

 By enabling conservationists to efficiently process large datasets and train custom models suited to their unique ecological contexts and research questions, Zamba accelerates wildlife monitoring, research, and evidence-based conservation decision-making.